 Duolingo is a website where you can take courses in several languages.
-The learning method are quick and varied exercises, grouped in lessons.
+Each lesson uses a variety of different learning methods to help make sure the lessons stick.

 Ranked in these QuestionsQuestion Ranking